 “My absence of mind is a great drawback.
 I often forget and misplace things and such a habit is disastrous when you hold a responsible position in office.
 That is the reason why I have downloaded some impressive apps that help me manage accounts and other nittygritties with ease.”

-“I lose my temper easily and this has often affected my work in the previous organisation.
+“I lose my temper easily and this has often affected my work in the previous organization.
 I have started Yoga and meditation to cool my mind.
 When I look at the human side of each employee, it helps me get a hold on my temper and work better.”

 These are replies that do speak of your weaknesses but also reveal the steps you have taken to combat these weaknesses.
 Interviewers are usually pleased by such replies.